An image of the main entrance at Image provided the Atlanta History Center.

 Advertising

-This gleaming museum chronicles the history of Coca-Cola as well as the soda industry itself.
-Coca-Cola is king—and ubiquitous—in Atlanta, considering that it’s where Coke was invented in 1886 (it’s also where the brand’s global corporate headquarters is based).
+This gleaming museum chronicles the history of Coca-Cola, as well as the soda industry itself.
+Coca-Cola is king—and ubiquitous—in Atlanta, considering that was Coke’s birthplace in 1886 (it’s also where the brand’s global corporate headquarters is based).
 The World of Coca-Cola is totally overwhelming, in a fun, fizzy, hyper-commercialized sort of way; you’ll find replicas of soda fountains, a pop-culture museum, 4-D theater displays, and DIY beverage fountains that dispense flavors from around the world.
 Feeling thirsty?
-There are over 100 beverages available, including all the classics as well as limited editions.
+There are over 100 beverages available, including the classics and limited editions.

-The NCCHR presents the civil rights movement and its Atlanta roots as a progressive and ongoing project.
+The NCCHR presents the Civil Rights Movement and its Atlanta roots as a progressive and ongoing project.
 With three permanent exhibits representing the fight for equality both here in the U.S. and on a global scale, the institution has a clean, open-air layout and design.
-Neon signage is incorporated on segregation displays, bold colors capture the spirit of standing up for justice, and interactive portions salute activism in the face of danger.
-All these factors contribute to providing brutal but necessary honesty about how much work remains to be done.
+Neon signage is incorporated on segregation displays, bold colors capture the spirit of standing up for justice and interactive portions salute activism in the face of danger.
+All these factors contribute to providing brutal but necessary honesty about how much work remains.

 Advertising

-Shaped like two-thirds of a football and conveniently located downtown between Mercedes-Benz Stadium and Centennial Olympic Park, proud fans of undergraduate Gridiron games flock to the CFHOF year-round.
-Beginning at The Quad, register and watch your favorite team’s official helmet begin to glow along a wall of more than 760 schools.
-Then test your talents on the 45-yard indoor playing field where you can kick field goals, practice throwing, and run an obstacle course while learning more about any inductee you pick through augmented reality.
+Shaped like two-thirds of a football and conveniently located downtown between Mercedes-Benz Stadium and Centennial Olympic Park, the CFHOF is where proud fans of undergraduate Gridiron games flock.
+Beginning at The Quad, you can register and watch your favorite team’s official helmet glow along a wall of more than 760 schools.
+Then test your talents on the 45-yard indoor playing field where you can kick field goals, practice throwing and run an obstacle course while learning more about any inductee you pick through augmented reality.

-Rapper T.I. opened this physical salute to Atlanta’s street hip-hop sounds just in time for the release of his 10th album, Dime Trap, in September 2018.
-Since then, thousands of visitors have come by to see the museum’s walk-through exhibits dedicated to pioneers of the now-world-famous “trap” genre, including an all-pink area setup (there’s a matching old-school Chevrolet in there) for 2 Chainz, a kitchen with scattered drug paraphernalia for Gucci Mane, a jail cell replica outlined with paintings of rappers who’ve served time, and even an “Escape The Trap” challenge where you have to navigate your way out of a “trap house.”
+Rapper T.I. opened this museum as a physical salute to Atlanta’s street hip-hop sounds and the release of his 10th album, Dime Trap, in September 2018.
+Since then, thousands of visitors have come by to see the museum’s walk-through exhibits dedicated to pioneers of the now-world-famous “trap” genre, including an all-pink area setup (there’s a matching old-school Chevrolet in there) for 2 Chainz, a kitchen with scattered drug paraphernalia for Gucci Mane, a jail cell replica outlined with paintings of rappers who’ve served time and even an “Escape The Trap” challenge where you have to navigate your way out of a “trap house.”

 Advertising

-The world’s first Waffle House opened right here in Avondale Estates.
-Today, with more than 1,700 locations across America, the brick-and-mortar building still stands and you can book a tour, led by WH employees, who’ll show you the original restaurant as well as memorabilia in the adjacent building.
-Browse through menus, take a look at dishware, silverware, and uniforms from the era.
+The world’s first Waffle House (WH) opened in Atlanta suburb Avondale Estates.
+Today, with more than 1,900 locations across America, the brick-and-mortar building still stands, and you can book a tour led by WH employees who will show you the original restaurant as well as memorabilia in the adjacent building.
+Browse through menus, or take a look at dishware, silverware and uniforms from the era.
 You can request private tours for ten people via its website.
+If you leave this spot craving your own plate of smothered, covered hashbrowns, there’s a WaHo (what locals endearingly call the restaurant chain) right down the street.

 Recommended